Global Intelligence

 In cybersecurity, visibility is everything.
 But if your threat intelligence is limited to a single language—or a narrow set of sources—you're not seeing the full picture.

 Most threat feeds, reports, and alerts are produced in English.
 While English remains the global language of business, cyber threats don't care about borders or languages.
-The threat actors, forums, and chatter that matter most to your organization may be happening in Russian, Chinese, Arabic, Spanish, or Korean—and if you're not monitoring those sources, you're missing valuable intelligence.
+Valuable threat intelligence—from security research papers, government advisories, industry reports, and regional security blogs—is published in multiple languages worldwide.
+If you're only monitoring English sources, you're missing critical intelligence.

 That's why multilingual, global threat landscape monitoring is no longer optional for global organizations—it's essential.